-Having a clean and a fresh water source will also help you to attract even more wildlife.
-Fountains, ponds and even birdbaths are all great options here and it will also help you to draw amphibians too.
-You do however need to make sure that you keep it clean and that you refill it often too.
+Having a clean and fresh water source will also help you to attract even more wildlife.
+Fountains, ponds, and even birdbaths are all great options here, and they will also help you draw amphibians.
+However, you need to make sure that you keep it clean and that you refill it often too.
 This is especially the case during the summer because this is when animals rely on it the most.

 3 – Fruit Trees Are Great for Wildlife

 Fruit trees remain to be a fantastic way for you to attract a huge amount of wildlife.
-They are great for squirrels and when fruit drops, it can be a food source for deer, foxes, and hedgehogs.
-Trees that are able to hold their fruit throughout winter offer even bigger benefits, as food is often scarce throughout the colder months.
+They are great for squirrels, and when the fruit drops, they can be a food source for deer, foxes, and hedgehogs.
+Trees that can hold their fruit throughout winter offer even bigger benefits, as food is often scarce throughout the colder months.

 4 – Flowers and Insects